Philip Rule Crime

 Philip is a criminal appeal specialist with considerable experience in drafting and advocacy in matters that have gone before the Supreme Court, Court of Appeal, Divisional Court, and Administrative Court.
-He is frequently instructed by both the defence and occasionally by the CPS Appeals and Review Unit in criminal appeals and judicial review proceedings where he did not act at first-instance.
+He is frequently instructed on behalf of the defence, and on occasions by the specialist CPS Appeals and Review Unit, in criminal appeals and judicial review proceedings where he did not act at first-instance.

 Philip also has an extensive criminal first-instance practice in which he accepts private client instruction to advise and to represent in all manner of criminal and regulatory proceedings, and will also accept instructions in the most serious matters that are tried before the Crown Court.
-Philip primarily defends at first instance, though he is also instructed by the CPS Homicide Team in London.
-Further description is provided below of his work in situations where criminal proceedings may be in contemplation, or have commenced to determine liability for an alleged criminal act at first-instance.
+Philip primarily defends at first instance, though in former years was also instructed by the CPS Homicide Team in London in particular.

 Philip’s public law work in judicial review and appeals by way of case stated often involve cases that have a civil law and criminal law overlap or elements of both affecting the individual client, and he has expertise in conducting concurrent proceedings or litigation.
 Throughout practise he has also undertaken both civil law and criminal cases and is comfortable in each jurisdiction.

 Philip’s considerable experience of, and expertise in, appellate work complements his practice in the Administrative Court.
-He appears in the appellate courts for both Defence and Prosecution, Claimant/Appellant and Respondent.
 He is particularly interested in human rights and public international law as aspects of his criminal practice.
 He has extensive experience of taking cases to the Court of Appeal (Criminal Division) in relation to both sentence and conviction, and to the Administrative Court on behalf of either party to criminal proceedings.
-Several of Philip’s cases have established points of law of general application and are cited in the leading textbooks including Archbold.
+Many of Philip’s cases have established points of law of general application and are cited in the leading textbooks including Archbold.

 Philip has experience of representing and advising those seeking licences, or appealing the loss of licences for work purposes providing door supervisor or taxi services, and liquor licensing.
 He also has experience of inquest proceedings.